norulshahlam/banking-application-crud-tutorials/README.md

 An open source project used to generate the REST API documents for RESTful web services.
 It provides a user interface to access our RESTful web services via the web browser.

-`What to implement?`

-Docket - Your configurations and useful information
-- Api information like name, contact, version
-- Request header like application/json, request id, request date/time

-@ApiResponses
-- Describes a possible response of an operation.
-- Defined at controller level or application level

-@ApiOperation
-- Describes an operation or typically a HTTP method against a specific path
-- Defined on every controller method

-@ApiParam
-- Describes a parameters of an API resource request
-- You give a sample value on the request parameter
-- Defined on every controller method

-@ApiModelProperty
-- Define your model description (value), name, data type, example values on your model

 We have one class for this config to do all the necessary configurations there.
 Click [here](https://stackoverflow.com/questions/70043841/swagger-2-issue-spring-boot) for any issues faced.
 You can access it in JSON-based or UI-based.
 These two have their default url.
 You can, of course customize this.

 JSON-based